 In 2014, heading into the Adventure Racing World Championships, Team Peak Performance for Sweden — Mikael and Helena Lindnord, Simon Niemi, Karen Lundgren and Staffan Björklund — was one of the best squads.
 The course that year was particularly difficult: 435 miles, reaching about 15,000 feet in elevation and spanning 13 different climate zones across Ecuador.
 On Day 4 of the race, the team reached a transition area, ready to change disciplines from biking to trekking.
 Just a few hours behind the leaders — close in race terms — the team’s course would suddenly change.
 A then-unnamed stray dog approached Lindnord.
 The animal was in poor condition, severely injured with a large wound on its back.

-Watch the video below, or click here for the full story on ESPN.
+To watch the video, click here for the full story on ESPN.